montegoulding/lcVCS/README.md

 * LiveCode 6.5.1

 ##Installation
+You will need [mergJSON](https://github.com/montegoulding/mergJSON) and the lcVCS stackFiles.
+Compiled versions can be downloaded from [here](http://mergext.com).
+If you don't have a mergExt account you can sign up for a free one.

 ###mergJSON
 * If you don't have a user extensions/Externals folder then create one.
 To find your user extensions folder go to LiveCode prefs.
 * If you don't have an Externals.txt file in the user extensions/Externals folder then create one